TSCMC/TSCMC.github.io/areas/Richmond/richmond.md

 title: Richmond
 description: Richmond
 ---
+**Federation of Richmond**
+Japanese: 理国連邦 (Rigoku Renpou)
+Malay: Persekutuan Richmond
 The **Federation of Richmond** is a country northwest of the Southern Highlands, formerly owned by RichardCorp as the
-**RichardCorp Occupied Controlled Territories (ROCT)** as a breakaway state of Southern Highlands for quicker development.The official languages are English using British spelling, Japanese and Malay (unlike Yayajima, only in the Latin script).
+**RichardCorp-Occupied Controlled Territories (ROCT)** as a breakaway state of Southern Highlands for quicker development.
+The official languages are English using British spelling, Japanese and Malay (unlike Yayajima, only in the Latin script).

 ## History